Correlation attack: Clarifying the statistical nature of the attack

 While the above example illustrates well the relatively simple concepts behind correlation attacks, it perhaps simplifies the explanation of precisely how the brute forcing of individual LFSRs proceeds.
-We make the statement that incorrectly guessed keys will generate LFSR output that agrees with the generator output roughly 50% of the time because, given two random bit sequences of a given length, the probability of agreement between the sequences at any particular bit is 0.5.
+Incorrectly guessed keys will generate LFSR output that agrees with the generator output roughly 50% of the time because, given two random bit sequences of a given length, the probability of agreement between the sequences at any particular bit is 0.5.
 However, specific individual incorrect keys may well generate LFSR output that agrees with the generator output more or less often than exactly 50% of the time.
 This is particularly salient in the case of LFSRs whose correlation with the generator is not especially strong; for small enough correlations, it is certainly not outside the realm of possibility that an incorrectly guessed key will also lead to LFSR output that agrees with the desired number of bits of the generator output.
-Thus, we may not be able to find the key to that LFSR uniquely and with certainty.
-We may instead find a number of possible keys, although this is still a significant breach of the cipher's security.
-If we had, say, a megabyte of known plain text, the situation would be substantially different.
+Thus, it may not be possible to identify the unique key to that LFSR.
+It may be possible to identify a number of potential keys, however, which is still a significant breach of the cipher's security.
+Moreover, given a megabyte of known plain text, the situation would be substantially different.
 An incorrect key may generate LFSR output that agrees with more than 512 kilobytes of the generator output but is not likely to generate output that agrees with as much as 768 kilobytes of the generator output as a correctly guessed key would.
 As a rule, the weaker the correlation between an individual register and the generator output, the more known plain text is required to find that register's key with a high degree of confidence.
-Readers with a background in probability theory should be able to see easily how to formalize this argument and obtain estimates of the length of known plain text required for a given correlation using the binomial distribution.
+Estimates of the length of known plain text required for a given correlation can be calculated using the binomial distribution.